Matatizo katika Mwisho wa Safari

 Dengue

 Dengue is a mosquito-borne viral infection that causes fever, generalized body aches, and, if severe, external and internal bleeding (called dengue hemorrhagic fever).
-Dengue is common in the tropics and subtropics worldwide.
-It is most common in Southeast Asia but has become more common in Central and South America and other countries.
+Dengue is common in the tropics and subtropics worldwide and cases are increasing globally.
+Dengue is most common in Southeast Asia but has become more common in Central and South America and other countries.
 It has occurred in the Caribbean (including Puerto Rico and the U.S. Virgin Islands), in Oceania, and in the Indian subcontinent.

 Mosquito bite prevention is important for people traveling to areas where dengue is common.